Modern Drunkard: Conventions

-Modern Drunkard Magazine held its first convention for readers and staff in 2004.
-It became an annual event, advertised as "The best time you'll never remember" and "Say it loud, say it plowed".
+Modern Drunkard held its first convention for readers and staff in 2004, at the Stardust Hotel in Las Vegas, Nevada.
+Events included live music, independent films, live burlesque, seminars, interviews and drinking games, all accompanied by bar service and many free drink promotions.
+It became an annual event, advertised as "The best time you'll never remember" and "Say it loud, say it plowed."